bryzka/TICK/README.md

 # TICK
-Repository for project for the Architecture of large projects in bioinformatics course
+Repository for project for the "Architecture of large projects in bioinformatics".
+We would like to create a tool for analysis sequences and structure of potential pathogenes and parasites of ticks.
+Our software will be using BLAST and DIAMOND to align sequences to records from our local database.
+Our aim is to create a user-friendly interface and provide some statisticks from analysis.
+We also want to create a models presenting structure of provided sequences.